antweiss/antweiss-hugo-src/content/blog/cgroupv2-with-bottlerocket.md

 draft: false
 ---

-# AWS Bottlerocket and Cgroups V2
+# Exploring cgroups v2 and MemoryQoS With EKS and Bottlerocket
 ![Blame Midjourney for this image](https://raw.githubusercontent.com/antweiss/botllerocket-cgroupv2/main/antweiss_bottlerocket_with_memory_d4aa3a97-258b-4267-bdd7-94660146c5d1.webp)
 Bottlerocket is a Linux-based operating system optimized for hosting containers.
 It was originally developed at AWS specifically for runnning secure and performant Kubernetes nodes.
 It's minimal, secure and supports atomic updates.